RuchaWete/Transfer-learning/README.md

-the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed/ the following utility functions are imported :/ numpy  library for creating and handling multi-dimensional arrays of image data/
-##modules from IPython.display to display images in Jupyter notebook.
-##colab_utils for mannually annotating the images
+the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed/ the following utility functions are imported :/ numpy  library for creating and handling multi-dimensional arrays of image data/ modules from IPython.display to display images in Jupyter notebook./ colab_utils for mannually annotating the images
 ##visualization_utils for visualising the detections
 ##object detection utilities
 ##5.function 'image_into_numpy' is defined to load images from file into a numpy array.